hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Intro
 My research interest is reinforcement learning with a focus on model-based methods.
 I'm very interested to understand the fundamental learning schemes in human beings and derive learning methods based on the understanding.
-My recent focus on stochastic gradient methods, step-size adaptation, and representation learning with neural networks.
+My recent focus is on stochastic gradient methods, step-size adaptation, and sparse representation learning with neural networks.

 I studied reinforcement learning at Reinforcement Learning and Artificial Intelligence (RLAI) lab from 2008 to 2014 in a Ph.D program at Department of Computing Science, University of Alberta.
 My thesis is on model-based reinforcement learning with linear function approximation.
 During my Ph.D studies, I worked with Csaba Szepesvari, Rich Sutton, Dale Schuurmans, and Davood Rafiei on reinforcement learning theory, algorithms and web applications.
 I joined NCSoft game studio in San Francisco in 2016 working on  reinforcement learning in games.
 I moved back to Canada and joined Huawei  in 2017.